AlexD717/DND-Game/README.md

 DND-Game

-This is a multiplayer text-based adventure game.
+This is a 1-4 player text-based adventure game.